-- 1. The permittee shall conduct both toxicity tests on an 24-hour composite samples of the final effluent at the frequencies specified in Part I. The requirement to conduct chronic toxicity testing is contingent upon the frequency or duration of discharges.
-See Part IV.C.1 below for details.
-If chronic testing is conducted a separate acute test is not required.
-However, the acute endpoint shall be reported from the chronic test. - 2.
+- 1. The permittee shall conduct chronic toxicity tests on an 24-hour composite samples of the final effluent at the frequencies specified in Part I. - 2.
 Final effluent samples must be taken following all treatment processes, including chlorination and dechlorination, and prior to mixing with the receiving water.
 The required WET tests must be performed on unmodified samples of final effluent.
 WET tests conducted on samples that are dechlorinated after collection are not acceptable for compliance with this permit. - 3.
-Chemical testing for all the parameters listed in Parts I.A and B of this permit whose required sample type is a composite shall be performed on a split of one composite sample taken for an acute WET test or a split of at least one of the three composite samples taken for one chronic WET test.
+Chemical testing for all the parameters listed in Parts I.A and B of this permit whose required sample type is a composite shall be performed on a split of at least one of the three composite samples taken for one chronic WET test.
 For those parameters listed in Parts I.A and B of this permit whose required sample type is discrete, the testing shall be performed on a discrete sample collected concurrently with one sample, discrete or composite, collected for an acute or chronic WET test. - 4.
 Definitions related to toxicity are found in Appendix A.